jorendorff/tabletop-games/space-lawyer.md

 I am a superior being and this was all a test.
 You passed!
 Your species will be spared.

-The victim was secretly Space Czar, sentenced to death in a million systems for crimes against bioticy.
+The victim was secretly Space Tsar, sentenced to death in a million systems for crimes against bioticy.

-This "murder" was a spectacularly clever revenge-suicide frame job.
+This ‘murder’ was a spectacularly clever revenge-suicide frame job.

 An implanted ego did it, using my body, while I was asleep!

 My own Space Lawyer did the crime, then framed me for it!
 Great Space, why?!
 Why did you do it?!!

-The victim's own organs rearranged themselves into me voluntarily.

 I only extinguished all bio-activity of the victim to save on entropy.

 It was a non-sentient Bean Person.
+What's the big deal?

 This is ridiculous.
 Even my own memory of the event is inaccessible, due to Chrono-censorship blacking out the time of the crime!
 How am I supposed to defend myself?

-My brain was swapped into this body after the murder.
+My brain was swapped into this body after the murder!

 I couldn't have done it!
 Look at me, I'm a giant snail!